IonisFG/HSModel/README.md

 # HSModel

-Algorithms for noise model and differential expresison analysis of gene expression data with multiple case/controls where the number of replicates are large enough to enable gene specific learning of mean and variance of expression.
+Algorithms for noise model and differential expresison analysis of gene expression data with multiple case/controls, for Digital gene Expression (DGE) and RNA-Seq expression data (TPM/FPKM), in experiments in which number of replicates are large enough (> 6) to enable gene specific learning of mean and variance of expression.